buffeinstein/PageRank-Explanation-And-Implementation/README.md

         i = torch.LongTensor(indices).t()
 ```

 We have the indices for our sparse matrix, but we still need to store what values to put in at those spots.
-This code for me is a little bit of a doozy to explain with words and I think the best way to get an idea of how `values` is beign made is to copy this specific block below into `https://pythontutor.com/visualize.html#mode=edit`:
+This code is difficult to explain with words - I think the best way to get an idea of how `values` is being constructed is to copy this specific block below into `https://pythontutor.com/visualize.html#mode=edit`:

 ```
 #example code to visualize making `values`